falldeaf/automation-advisor/README.md

 ## Usage

 Type your question in the input field and click the "Send" button.
-The button will show a loading icon and disable itself briefly, simulating an API call.
-Once the data is loaded, the app will display the score, explainer text, and the tools and skills lists.
+Your task description will be sent to the GPT-4 API and return information about the difficulty and tools/skills needed to automate that task.

 ## Contributing